suhasaitham22/Fetch_DS/README.md

 ## Future Improvements

 - Incorporating user authentication for personalized search experiences.
-- Enhancing the similarity analysis by implementing more advanced NLP techniques.
 - Building a recommendation system for users based on their search history.

 Feel free to explore the code and datasets or contribute to enhancing the functionality of the application.